Horizon-Private-Server/horizon-wiki/up-your-arsenal/betas.md

+# February 2025: We have removed betas from the Horizon UYA server, so this page is no longer current.
+It is being preserved here in case betas are re-added in the future.

 # UYA Betas & Prototypes

 Support for some UYA Betas and Prototypes has been added to the Horizon UYA server.